manishkmr49/manishkmr49/README.md

 ###

-<p align="left">My name is Manish Kumar and I'm a Final Year Student pursuing a Bachelor of Technology in Information Technology from Asansol Engineering College.</p>
+<p align="left">My Name is Manish Kumar and I'm a Final Year Student pursuing a Bachelor of Technology in Information Technology from Asansol Engineering College.</p>

 ###